 Willingness to support customised methodologies

-Demonstrated excellence in psychometric and data-analytic work
+Demonstrated excellence in data analysis

 High-level expertise and experience in data linkage